Bringing about an environment that promotes a sense of belonging and goes beyond the thinking of ‘one size fits all’ is vital for accessibility.

 Space

-The University of Cambridge Primary School is a fantastic example of 21st century building design.
-Open planned classrooms lead onto “Learning Streets,” where scheduled thematic topic work takes place.
+The University of Cambridge Primary School is a fantastic example of 21st-century building design that prioritises accessibility.
+Open-plan classrooms lead onto “Learning Streets,” where scheduled thematic topic work takes place.

 Sensory awareness

-Good quality acoustics, appropriate glare free controllable lighting, as well as visual contrast and texture, that can be used for sensory wayfinding are essential upgrades.
+Good quality acoustics, appropriate glare-free controllable lighting, as well as visual contrast and texture, that can be used for sensory wayfinding are essential upgrades for accessibility.

 Adaptability

-Allowing for flexibility and utilising spaces effectively in schools is just as important to making an activity interesting for a SEND child.
+Allowing for flexibility and utilising spaces effectively in schools is just as important to making an activity interesting for a SEND child, while maintaining accessibility.

-So, having access to different locations/ spaces, and being able to adjust the local surroundings (usage of movable partitions, variable lighting and acoustics) does make a positive difference.
-As well as minimising fixed furniture and equipment that permits the rearrangement for learning and changing needs.
+So, having access to different locations/spaces, and being able to adjust the local surroundings (usage of movable partitions, variable lighting and acoustics) does make a positive difference.
+As well as minimising fixed furniture and equipment that permits the rearrangement for learning and changing needs to improve accessibility.

 Health and wellbeing